CorrEra Physical Therapy

 Just because symptoms may be common, it does not mean that they need to be your "normal".
 You deserve the attention to have your concerns addressed, and this is exactly what you receive at CorrEra Physical Therapy.
 All patients receive one-on-one evaluation and treatment during every visit.

 As a doctor of physical therapy, Sarah has the skills and training to assess and treat the musculoskeletal system, and with her additional training and expertise she has dedicated her practice to treating patients who are experiencing symptoms of pelvic floor dysfunction in its many forms.
 She attended undergraduate and graduate school at Nazareth College of Rochester where she received her Doctorate in Physical Therapy and has completed extensive continuing education in the specialty of pelvic floor rehabilitation.
+She was the first pelvic floor therapist in Western NY to complete the Pelvic Rehabiliation Practitioner Certfication.
 An advocate for preventative and conservative rehabilitation, a volunteer with medical missions, and former adjunct faculty at Nazareth College, she is passionate about helping others locally and around the globe.